ChinoUkaegbu/IntrotoIM/March30/README.md

 **Conclusion**

 This was a really cool project to do and I really enjoyed it.
-It was cool actually working with like tangible objects and seeing the way code kind of brought them to life.
+I particularly enjoyed how interactive it was from naming the plant yourself, to entering how much water the plant needed

 **Cool Things the Circuit Does**

-Okay so this isn't really cool but I really like the way the lights dictate what's going on in the game.
-From the blinking yellow LEDs displaying their values, to the red LED which remains on until the game is won, and the green LED that comes on when the game is won.
-It just seemed really nice

-When you press a button down, it may not immediately make a complete connection.
-In fact, it may make contact on one side – then both – and then the other side – until it finally settles down.
-This making and breaking contact is called bouncing.
-It is not a manufacturing defect of the button – bouncing is implicit in most physical switches.

-Arduino has an analogRead range from 0 to 1023, and an analogWrite range only from 0 to 255
+It saves the name of the plant and displays it in the messages displayed on the Serial Monitor